Venice in Winter

 Travelers who hate crowds, take heed: The most pleasant time for a trip to Venice is in the , when tour groups are mostly absent and daytrippers are at home.

-You can see that the number of visitors in the quietest month (January) was less than 38 percent of the visitor count during the busiest month (August).
+You can see that the number of visitors in the quietest month (January) was only 40.4 percent of the visitor count during the busiest month (August).

 We suggest coming any time from November through March except for holiday periods (e.g., Christmas through New Year's or Easter) and Carnival, unless you're willing to endure crowds and pay a premium for your hotel or vacation apartment.